covasquezv/Probabilistic-Segmentation/README.md

 Based on:
 Re-implementation of the model described in 'A Probabilistic U-Net for Segmentation of Ambiguous Images'.
 Available [here](https://github.com/SimonKohl/probabilistic_unet).

-Code will be update soon
+Code will be updated soon